Interval Graphs are Reconstructible: The structure of interval graphs

-\item For every tidy interval representation $\{I'_v \colon v \in V(G) \}$ of~$G$, the linear order~$v_1,\dots,v_k$ satisfies $I'_{v_i} \preceq I'_{v_{i+1}}$ for each $i \in [k-1]$ or it satisfies~$I'_{v_i} \succeq I'_{v_{i+1}}$ for each $i \in [k-1]$. \end{enumerate} \end{lemma} \begin{proof} Observe that $G[V']$ is a proper interval graph.
-Let $G'$ be maximal among the proper interval graphs which are supergraphs of $G[\Vmaxdeg(G)]$ and subgraphs of $G$.
-Since $G$ is connected the maximality of $G'$ implies that $G'$ is connected.
-Hence, the assumptions for Theorem~1 of~\cite{DBLP:journals/dam/Bang-JensenHI07} (originally stated in~\cite{Deng1996}) are satisfied and the result follows. \end{proof} Note that the previous lemma in particular applies to the set of vertices of maximum degree.
+For Part~\eqref{item:tidy:is:oredered}, we simply observe that for a tidy interval representation for every pair of twins~$v,v'$ we have $I_{v} = I_{v'}$. \end{proof} Note that the previous lemma in particular applies to the set of vertices of maximum degree.

 \begin{definition}[Bordering vertex] Let $G$ be an interval graph.
-We call vertex $v \in \Vmaxdeg(G)$ \emph{bordering} if there is a linear order of $\Vmaxdeg(G)$ as in Lemma~\ref{lem:order:of:max:deg:vertices} such that~$v$ is extremal with respect to the ordering. \end{definition} Note that a vertex is bordering if and only if every false twin of the vertex is bordering.
-Thus the set of bordering vertices consists of one or two equivalence classes of maximum degree vertices.
+We call vertex $v \in \Vmaxdeg(G)$ \emph{bordering} if there is a linear order of $\Vmaxdeg(G)$ as in Lemma~\ref{lem:order:of:max:deg:vertices} such that~$v$ is extremal with respect to the ordering. \end{definition} Note that if a vertex is bordering then every false twin of the vertex is bordering.
+Also note that two maximum degree vertices that are twins are adjacent (i.e., they are false twins).
+We conclude that the set of bordering vertices consists of one or two equivalence classes of maximum degree vertices.